Red (2021 film): Release

 Red was initially scheduled to release theatrically on 9 April 2020, but was postponed due to the COVID-19 pandemic.
 There were rumours surfacing that the film might premiere on an over-the-top media service (OTT), however, Ram confirmed the film would have a theatrical release.
 In an interview with The Times of India, regarding the speculation on the film's release, he stated "There were very few OTT platforms which approached us with a good deal.
 But we refused to release it on OTT as the movie was meant only for the big screens, and we intend to give a fine movie watching experience to our audience."
 Later the year, the film's release date was announced as 14 January 2021.

 On late January 2021, the makers announced that the film will be released in seven dubbed languages, which includes Hindi, Tamil, Malayalam, Kannada, Marathi, Bengali and Bhojpuri apart from being released in the Telugu original.
 The Tamil dubbed version is scheduled for a direct premiere on OTT platform, whereas the Kannada dubbed version titled Clue will be released theatrically on 14 January 2021, along with the Telugu version.
 The Malayalam dubbed version was scheduled for a release on 21 January 2022.
-The Hindi dubbed version was scheduled for a release on 28 January 2022 but however was directly premiered on Goldmines TV channel on 11 September 2022.
+The Hindi-dubbed version was scheduled for a release on 28 January 2022 but was directly premiered on Goldmines TV channel on 11 September 2022.
 The release of the Marathi, Bengali and Bhojpuri dubbed versions were not finalized, with sources claiming that the film might be released in February 2021 in these three languages.

 The film began streaming on Netflix and Sun NXT from 25 February 2021, within 42 days of its theatrical release.